naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 # TCP and UDP Socket Programming in C++

 ## Overview
-This project was completed as part of my Data Communication Programming course.
 Using instructor-provided starter code, I implemented UDP and TCP client-server communication in C++, converted the UDP application to TCP, and analyzed network traffic using Wireshark.

 ## Goal
-Implement UDP and TCP client-server communication in C++.
+- Implement UDP and TCP client-server communication in C++.
-Understand the differences between UDP and TCP.
+- Understand the differences between UDP and TCP.
-Analyze network traffic using Wireshark.
+- Analyze network traffic using Wireshark.

 ## Why I Started This Project
 This project was originally completed as part of my Data Communication Programming course.
 Although I found the topic interesting, I didn't have enough time during the course to fully understand how everything worked or explore it in depth.
 I decided to revisit the project, deepen my understanding, and document what I learned on GitHub so I can review it in the future.
-I had also learned how to use Wireshark in a previous project, so this was a great opportunity to compare UDP and TCP traffic and better understand how they handle data communication differently.
+I had also learned how to use Wireshark in a previous project, so this was a great opportunity to compare UDP and TCP traffic and better understand how each protocol handles communication.

 ## Environment